-The edge connector footprint on the AVR64DU32 Curiosity Nano has a staggered design where each hole is shifted 8 mils (~0.2 mm) off-center.
-The hole shift allows using regular 100 mil pin headers without soldering on the board.
+The edge connector footprint on the PIC16F13145 Curiosity Nano has a staggered design where each hole is shifted 8 mil (~0.2 mm) off-center.
+The hole shift allows regular 100 mil pin headers to be used without soldering on the board.
 The pin-headers can be used in applications like pin sockets and prototyping boards without issues once they are firmly in place.